Hunter Yeany

-Hunter Yeany (born 11 May 2005) is an American racing driver who last competed in the 2024 USF Pro 2000 Championship with TJ Speed Motorsports.
-Previously, he raced in the FIA Formula 3 Championship and Formula Regional Americas.
+Hunter Yeany (born 11 May 2005) is an American racing driver currently competing in the 2026 Michelin Pilot Challenge for Medusa Motorsports in a Ford Mustang GT4.
+Previously, he raced in the FIA Formula 3 Championship, the 2024 USF Pro 2000 Championship with TJ Speed Motorsports, and in Formula Regional Americas.
 He was the 2020 Formula 4 United States champion.

 Career

 Karting

 Yeany's karting career was predominantly in the US: finishing 13th in the 2019 SKUSA SuperNationals XX11 - KA100 Junior Class by RLV.
 Aside from that, not much is known about his karting career.

 Formula 4

 In 2020, Yeany made his single seater debut in the Formula 4 US Championship with Velocity Racing Development, alongside Kyffin Simpson and Erik Evans.
-He dominated the championship, taking 7 wins and 14 podiums from 15 races on his way to becoming the youngest ever winner of a Formula 4 series.
+He dominated the championship, taking seven wins and 14 podiums from 15 races on his way to becoming the youngest ever winner of a Formula 4 series.
 His early clinching of the title led to him skipping the final round at COTA.
-Overall he finished 58 points ahead of second in the standings.
+Overall, he finished 58 points ahead of second in the standings.